About The Holy Here

 His name is Jesus.

-I’m just a girl.
-A girl who has faults and flaws.
-A girl who has doubts and fears.
-A girl who still questions her place in this big wide world.
-But I’m also just a girl who loves her Father.
+I’m just an average woman.
+A woman who has faults and flaws.
+A woman who has doubts and fears.
+A woman who still questions her place in this big wide world.
+But I’m also a woman who loves her Father.
 I want to see things with His eyes and hear things with His ears.
 And then I want to write what He speaks from His heart to mine.

 I believe in the power of words.
 The power of storytelling.
 And more than anything I just want to share the Jesus I know with the world around me – and the best way I know to do that is through words.